ogen-go/ogen/README.md

 Opinionated OpenAPI v3 Code Generator for Go.

-On early stages of development.
-This software is **experimental** and no backward compatibility is provided.
+Work is still in progress, so currently no backward compatibility is provided.
+However, we are close to alpha.

 Telegram group for development: [@ogen_dev](https://t.me/ogen_dev)